overqint/erc20_nnn/README.md

 ## Audit

-Thanks for Red4Sec Team
+The NNN Token smart contract was audited by Red4Sec.
+All aspects related to the ERC20 standard compatibility and other known ERC20 pitfalls/vulnerabilities were checked, and no issues were found in these areas.
+Red4Sec also examined other areas such as coding practices and business logic.
+Issues reported by Red4Sec were fixed prior to deploying the NNN Token smart contract.

+Thanks to Red4Sec for their lightning fast auditing service and great support.
 ## Technical Information

 Upgradable ERC20 Contract

 Using OpenZeppelin contracts.

-Thanks for the outstanding work that openzeppelin puts into it's contract and the great and near instant support from their team.
+Thanks for the outstanding work that openzeppelin puts into it's contract and the great and instant support from their team.

 ### Deploying Proxy